luke-de-vos/Excerpt_Extraction/README.md

-# Excerpt_Extraction
+# doc-splitter

-Excerpt Extractor: Creates directory splitDoc.py and populates with excerpts of specified word count range from passed file.
+Document Splitter: Creates directory splitDoc.py and populates with excerpts of specified word count range from passed file.

 Excerpts begin and end with the beginning and ends of sentences respectively.